armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-32-2.md

           repo: my-bitbucket-repository
 ```

+### Performance improvements for the search executions API operations
+The search executions API operations have been optimized to improve performance and reduce the time taken to search for pipelines by triggerType or eventId.

+### RunJob stage improvement
+RunJob stage now persist any External Log links after the deletion of the pods.
+This enhancement ensures that the External Log links are available even after the pods are deleted.

 ###  Spinnaker community contributions

 There have also been numerous enhancements, fixes, and features across all of Spinnaker's other services.
 See the